andifalk/client-certificate-demo/README.md

 #### Web Browser

-To authenticate your web browser for our Spring Boot server application make sure you have imported the file _myuser-client.p12_ into your the browsers certificate store.
+To authenticate your web browser for our Spring Boot server application make sure you have imported the file _myuser-client.p12_ into your browser's certificate store.

 If you navigate your browser to ```https://localhost:8443/api``` then you first should see a popup window requesting a client certificate.
 Depending on your browser configuration